 Kashmir has been an irreconcilable issue for India & Pakistan since 1947.
 However, on August 6, 2019, President Ram Nath Kovind announced the abrogation of Article 370 from the Indian constitution.
 The move was both historic and alarming, and this developing piece hopes to make sense of things.

-Maharaja Hari Singh signed the Instrument of Accession on Oct 26, 1947, making Kashmir an integral part of India.
-However, defense, external affairs and, communications were the only domains handed over to India.
-Over time, other legal documents such as Article 370 (1950) and Article 35A (1954) were introduced to both build bridges to India as well as irrefutably safeguard Kashmiri autonomy.
+Maharaja Hari Singh signed the Instrument of Accession on October 26, 1947, making Kashmir an integral part of India.
+However, defense, external affairs, and communications were the only domains handed over to India.
+Over time, other legal documents, such as Article 370 (1950) and Article 35A (1954), were introduced to build bridges to India and irrefutably safeguard Kashmiri autonomy.

-These photos of Srinagar highlight the difficult reality being faced in Kashmir while the rest of India continues to have a conversation about them and their future.
-If you want to see what's really happening then please follow bravehearts like Sheikh Saaliq, Azaan Javaid and Ahmer Khan.
+These photos of Srinagar highlight the brutal reality being faced in Kashmir while the rest of India continues to have a conversation about them and their future.
+If you want to see what's really happening, please follow bravehearts like Sheikh Saaliq, Azaan Javaid, and Ahmer Khan.

 This unilateral decision has pushed India away from entire generations of Kashmiris and only encourages separatism and isolationism in the region.
-The pro-India mainstream political narrative in Jammu and Kashmir is dead and public demonstrations are already starting to bubble up.
-There is a massive vacuum in political discourse currently and the absence of democratic narratives allows more radical voices to enter the mainstream.
+The pro-India mainstream political narrative in Jammu and Kashmir is dead, and public demonstrations are already starting to bubble up.
+There is currently a massive vacuum in political discourse, and the absence of democratic narratives allows more radical voices to enter the mainstream.

 - It's the bedrock of dynastic politics in the state.

 - It has blocked the rollout of development programs and policies.